Laker Turf Stadium kick-off ceremony

 Two important symbols to know for Twitter are the @ reply and the # hashtag.
 You use an @ reply to respond to/correspond with a particular account (for example, a tweet with @sunyoswego will get the attention of the official college account), while a # tag is used to aggregate information around a topic or event.
 For example, those discussing Commencement activities adopted the #ozgrad hashtag, where they could see others commenting on the topic.
 Conferences often encourage a hashtag for attendees (and even those not present) to search it and/or set up a feed to glean tips and words of wisdom.
 Our @sunyoswego account focuses, in large part, on what campus community members are doing to make Oswego an exciting and enriching place.

 Given the power of the video medium, YouTube continues to be a popular community.
-Our official YouTube channel generally invites 15,000 to 25,000 views per month depending on season.
+Our official YouTube channel invites thousands views per month with hundreds of subscribers.
 We welcome submissions for our official YouTube channel if they meet basic quality and appropriate content standards.
 In addition to the ambient findability of having a video on YouTube -- the world's second-largest search engine -- videos on YouTube can be easily embedded into any oswego.edu web page.

-The fast-growing geosocial or location-based media are platforms where users can interact with the spaces around them and other users (sometimes in a social gaming platform) using their smartphones.
-The largest entity, Foursquare, boasts more than 10 million users, who check into various locations and share information, tips, photos and more with potential users of those spaces.
-SUNY Oswego has an official Foursquare partnership with nearly 7,400 followers who have checked in thousands of times in 40 official venues.
-An attractive social gaming feature of Foursquare is the ability of a user to become Mayor of a location by checking in more times than anyone else over a span of time -- for which some businesses offer a special; other businesses offer specials to anyone who checks in via Foursquare.
+Geosocial or location-based media are platforms where users can interact with the spaces around them and other users (sometimes in a social gaming platform) using their smartphones.
+Foursquare and Swarm, which complement each other, boast millions of users, who check into various locations and share information, tips, photos and more with potential users of those spaces.
+SUNY Oswego has an official Foursquare partnership with a large number of followers who have checked in thousands of times in the college's dozens of official venues.
+An attractive social gaming feature of Foursquare/Swarm is the ability of a user to become Mayor of a location by checking in more times than anyone else over a span of time -- for which some businesses offer a special; other businesses offer specials to anyone who checks in via Foursquare.
 These techniques promote one's services while providing incentives for regular and new customers.

 A blog is a regularly maintained web-based journal that is interactive through allowing readers to post comments.
-Oswego's official student blogs feature a variety of students working with the Office of Public Affairs to post throughout the academic year, with a major goal of providing prospective students a behind-the-scenes look at the Oswego experience.
-Many blogging platforms exist for bloggers (Wordpress, Tumblr and Posterous among the most popular right now) that can also incorporate photo and video, although the most important consideration is finding bloggers who can consistently create content of interest to target audiences.
+Oswego's official student blogs feature a variety of students working with the Office of Communications and Marketing to post throughout the academic year, with a major goal of providing prospective students a behind-the-scenes look at the Oswego experience.
+Our official Oswego Live Tumblr blog frequently offers tips and tidbits for prospective and current students while interacting with members of our campus community.
+Many blogging platforms exist for bloggers (Wordpress, Tumblr and Medium among the most popular right now) that can also incorporate photo and video, although the most important consideration is finding bloggers who can consistently create content of interest to target audiences.